-If we give a refund for any reason, we'll return your account to the position it would have been in if the payment had not taken place by refunding the payment and any interest we charged on it (or by paying any interest we would have paid on it).
+If we give a refund for any reason, we'll return your account to the position it would have been in if the payment had not taken place.
 If we provide a refund but later investigation finds you were not entitled to it, we'll return your account to the position it would have been in if we had not made the refund.